 I have written dozens of jazz piano arrangements to demonstrate some approaches to jazz standards, harmonization techniques, etc. Here my arrangement version of a popular song “Somewhere Over The Rainbow“ by Harold Arlen and E.Y.
 Harburg.
 Click on the image below to go to the page with the audio and sheet music.

-That’s all for now, hope you enjoyed this one.
-If you have some questions, (or answers:) or maybe want to share some ideas, don’t hesitate to write in the comment section below.
+That’s all for now, hope you enjoyed this post.
+If you have questions, or maybe want to share some ideas, don’t hesitate to write in the comment section below.